Killzone 2: Release

 Beta access was given to a select number of North American and European PlayStation Network subscribers.
 The beta consisted of three online multiplayer maps; "Blood Gracht" (small), "Radec Academy" (medium) and "Salamun Market" (large), with unlockable ranks and character classes ("badges").
 Beta testers had their own statistics and have the ability to enter clan competitions.
 Beta access was private and thus could not be shared with other PlayStation Network accounts.
-Also, beta testers are tied with Sony Computer Entertainment Inc. by a non-disclosure agreement; therefore they were not allowed to reveal contents of the beta experience.
-A technical demo of one of Killzone 2's TV commercials, known as the "Bullet" trailer, was released on the PlayStation Store on April 2, 2009.
+Also, beta testers are tied with Sony Computer Entertainment by a non-disclosure agreement; therefore they were not allowed to reveal contents of the beta experience.
+A technical demo of one of Killzone 2's TV commercials, known as the "Bullet" trailer, was released on the PlayStation Store on 2 April 2009.
 The demo features the commercial itself, the ability to shift camera angles and film speed, and several commentaries from key development staff at Guerrilla Games.

-On February 5, 2009, SCEE released a single player demo of Killzone 2 on the European/Oceanic PlayStation Store.
+On 5 February 2009, Sony released a single player demo of Killzone 2 on the European/Oceanic PlayStation Store.
 The demo includes the first two sections of 'Corinth River' (the first level of the game) as well as the tutorial sequence from the final game.
 A demo card, granting access to a Killzone 2 demo was also offered to US gamers who pre-ordered the game at GameStop.
 The US demo was also made available to those customers on February 5.
 In the North American version of PlayStation Home, if users found an avatar dressed in a Helghast costume, the avatar with the Helghast costume would give that user a code for the demo.
 This occurred on February 16.
-On February 26, the demo was made available for download from the PlayStation Store in North America.
+On 26 February, the demo was made available for download from the PlayStation Store in North America.

-The servers for Killzone 2 and Killzone 3 were shut down on March 29, 2018.
+The servers for Killzone 2 and Killzone 3 were shut down on 29 March 2018.
 They have since been offline and can no longer be played online.